PipedreamHQ/pipedream/docs/docs/projects/git/README.md

-# Pipedream ↔ GitHub Sync (Beta)
+# Github Sync

-Welcome to the beta release for Pipedream ↔ GitHub sync!
-Thank you in advance for your participation and feedback.

-## Overview

-When enabled, this feature will serialize your Pipedream workflows and synchronize changes to a GitHub repo.
+When Github Syncing is enabled on your project, Pipedream will serialize your workflows and synchronize changes to a GitHub repo.

 Capabilities include:

 - Bi-directional GitHub sync (push and pull changes)
 - Edit in development branches